SimeonHristov99/random_coding/README.md

 Given a binary tree `root`, invert it so that its left subtree and right subtree are swapped and the children are recursively inverted.

+## Task 66

+Write a function, that takes in a positive parameter and returns its multiplicative persistence, which is the number of times you must multiply the digits in num until you reach a single digit.